 I was not offered a room but still really want to live on campus.
 What are my chances?

 I was not offered a room in the lottery.
-Is the €50 application fee refundable?
+Is the €50 administrative fee refundable?

 I have been awarded a room in the lottery but what if I do not get my course at DCU in the CAO?